Daaboulex/vkBasalt_overlay_wayland/README.md

 VK_ADD_IMPLICIT_LAYER_PATH=/path/to/vkBasalt_overlay/build/config ENABLE_VKBASALT=1 %command%
 ```

 You should then be able to press `F11` to show the overlay GUI in-game.
+If the GUI doesn't show up, the `library_path` is probably not set properly.
 you can change this keybinding in your `vkBasalt.conf` with `overlayKey = <key>`.

 **Warning** I have not tested with Nvidia, only AMD.